Skip to content

 Usage

-Does git have any tags?
+Do any tags exist at all in git?
 May need to git pull --tags, or no tags exist.

 Arguments